-Spiritual Health Victoria (SHV) supports the ongoing professional development of spiritual care practitioners, hospital chaplains and volunteer pastoral care workers from a diverse range of faith and professional health backgrounds.
+Spiritual Health Association supports the ongoing professional development of spiritual care practitioners, hospital chaplains and volunteer pastoral care workers from a diverse range of faith and professional health backgrounds.

-We provide a monthly Professional Development Program (PD Program) for Spiritual Care Practitioners that includes education and supervision.
+We provide a monthly Professional Development Program (PD Program) for Spiritual Care Practitioners.
 This is in partnership with Spiritual Care Australia Victoria (SCA Vic) - the professional association for this sector, and the Association for Supervised Clinical Pastoral Education in Victoria Incorporated (ASACPEV).

 Program management is through our active steering committee, composed of